I get this question from fellow salespeople — both inside and outside my company — all the time:

 How do you reach out to prospects for the first time?
 What’s your best prospecting email template?

-That being said, there did come a point when I realized my process could use some streamlining.
-When HubSpot released the free email tracking and sales automation tool Sidekick (now called HubSpot Sales), I decided to give it a try, and started to create base templates that I would personalize.
+With that being said, there did come a point when I realized my process could use some streamlining.
+When HubSpot originally released HubSpot Sales — its free email tracking and sales automation tool —I decided to give it a try, and started to create base templates that I could personalize.

 If you want to speed up your sales cycle while still incorporating research and personalization, I would suggest automating your email prospecting with templates like the following.
-While the structure doesn’t change much from one company to the next, the content changes dramatically -- and that’s the key to great prospecting.
+While the email structure won't change much from one company prospect to the next, the email content changes dramatically — and that’s the key to great prospecting.

 However, before we go any further, some ground rules:

-I never write a prospecting email unless I have a reason to reach out.
-Not sure about you, but I am not great at calling/emailing a prospect, and saying “Hey, yeah, I am calling you for no reason … but this is what we do.”
-I am a big believer in trigger events, and use them as the basis of my outreach.
+Never write a prospecting emails unless you have a reason to reach out.
+I'm not sure about you, but I'm not great at calling or emailing a prospect and saying “Hey, yeah, I'm calling for no reason … but this is what we do.”
+I'm a big believer in trigger events and use them as the basis of my outreach.

 In your email, you should answer the core questions you would cover if you were to connect with the buyer on a call.
 What would you say on a call and why?
 Incorporate the main elements in your emails.

-Before deciding to work any lead, ask yourself two questions: 1) Why are you working the company?
-2) What do you think you can help them with?
+Before deciding to work any lead, ask yourself two questions: 1) Why are you working the company?, and 2) What do you think you can help them with?
 If you don’t have answers, you haven’t done enough research.

-And now for the templates.
-I queue these up to send as a Sequence, so I can just set it and forget it.
+Now, let's discuss the email templates.
+I queue these up to send as a Sequence, so I can set it and forget it.

 Whenever I reach out to someone I have to have a reason.
-That reason needs to be timely and helpful based on research that I have done on your company.
+That reason needs to be timely and helpful based on research that I have done on [Company].